krishnap25/mauve/README.md

     - In this case, try reducing the clustering hyperparameters: set `kmeans_num_redo` to `1`, and if this does not work, `kmeans_max_iter` to `100`.
         This enables the clustering to run faster at the cost of returning a worse clustering.

+6. **MAUVE's variance is large relative to the differences we try to quantify**:
+    - We observed that is quite easy to capture basic errors with MAUVE but much harder to quantify subtle errors (e.g., when trying to improve over nucleus sampling).
+    - To measure subtle differences with confidence, the best solution is to use better embeddings, if you have access to them.
+    - You might also want to consider more random runs to reduce the variance: more number of k-means seeds (cheapest in terms of compute), more number of generation seeds (for sampling based algorithms), or larger number of text samples.

 ## Citation
 If you find this package useful, or you use it in your research, please cite: